RTEMS/rtems-docs/c_user/message_manager.rst

 The ``rtems_message_queue_receive`` directive attempts to retrieve a message from the specified message queue.
-If at least one message is in the queue, then the message is removed from the queue, copied to the caller’s message buffer, and returned immediately along with the length of the message.
+If at least one message is in the queue, then the message is removed from the queue, copied to the caller's message buffer, and returned immediately along with the length of the message.
 When messages are unavailable, one of the following situations
 applies: